Engaged? Start Here

 Floral Designers are independent creatives that wear many hats in the decoration world.
 They can help you to create an overarching theme with your flowers and can focus on one client at a time.
 However they will be more expensive to hire.

-pink and white rose covered wedding arch
+Pink and white flowers adorn wedding ceremony arch outside

 Ask Around: